ionutbortis/gnome-bedtime-mode/README.md

 This behaviour is similar to Android's bedtime mode which converts the phone screen to grayscale.
 It should somewhat make your device less appealing and limit the usage of it before bedtime.
 On my side, at least, it still requires a fair amount of self control in order to make that happen.

 The extension has a nice Preferences (Settings) UI where you can customize it to your liking.
-You can set an automatic schedule for turning on/off the bedtime mode, add an On Demand button to Top Bar or System Menu.
-Just give it a try!
+You can set an automatic schedule for turning on/off the Bedtime Mode, add an On Demand button to Top Bar or System Menu, etc. Just give it a try!

 ![](./extras/images/screenshot.png)